Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Ample and Maximum Classes

-A concept class $C\subseteq 2^{\X}$ of VC-dimension $d$ is \emph{maximum} if $|C|=\Phi_d(n)=\sum_{i=0}^d \binom{n}{i}$.
-The Sandwich Lemma implies that maximum classes are ample.
+A concept class $C\subseteq 2^{\U}$ of VC-dimension $d$ is \emph{maximum} if $\lvert C\rvert=\Phi_d(n)=\sum_{i=0}^d \binom{n}{i}$, i.e., if $ C=\bigcup_{i=0}^d \binom{[n]}{i}$ (where $n = |\U|$).
+The Sandwich Lemma and Theorem~\ref{thm:ample1}(5) imply that maximum classes are ample.
 Analogously to ample classes, maximum classes are hereditary by taking restrictions, reductions, twistings, and complements.
-Basic examples of maximum classes are concept classes derived from arrangements of hyperplanes in general position, balls in ${\mathbb R}^n$, and unions of $n$ intervals on the line \cite{GaWe,Fl,FlWa,Jo}.
+Basic examples of maximum classes are concept classes derived from arrangements of hyperplanes in general position, balls in $\R^n$, and unions of $n$ intervals on the line~\cite{GaWe,Fl,FlWa,Jo}.
 The following theorem summarizes some characterizations of maximum classes:

-\begin{theorem}[\!\!\cite{GaWe,Fl,FlWa,Welzl}] The following conditions are equivalent for a concept class $C$: \begin{enumerate}[(1)] \item $C$ is maximum; \item $C_Y$ is maximum for all $Y\subseteq {\X}$; \item $C_x$ and $C^x$ are maximum for all $x\in {\X}$ \item $C^*$ is maximum. \end{enumerate} \end{theorem}
+\begin{theorem}[\!\!\cite{GaWe,Fl,FlWa,Welzl}] The following conditions are equivalent for a concept class $C$: \begin{enumerate}[(1)] \item $C$ is maximum; \item $C_Y$ is maximum for all $Y\subseteq {\U}$; \item $C_x$ and $C^x$ are maximum for all $x\in {\U}$ \item $C^*$ is maximum. \end{enumerate} \end{theorem}